 If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).

 When sending e-mail,

 please put the text “webrtc-priority” in the subject,

 All comments are welcome.

-Publication as a Candidate Recommendation does not imply endorsement by the W3C Membership.
-A Candidate Recommendation Snapshot has received wide review and is intended to gather implementation experience.
+Publication as a Working Draft does not imply endorsement by the W3C

 This document defines a "priority" field as part of the WEBRTC RTCRtpEncodingParameters structure, with the possible values "very-low",